Ellerslie cricket club: Jubilees

-Ellerslie Cricket Club has celebrated two anniversaries over the past 20 years: the 60th in 1982 and 75th in 1997.
+Ellerslie Cricket Club celebrated two anniversaries.
+The 60th was in 1982 and 75th in 1997, the latter of which included people coming from Australia and The South Island.
 Both occasions were special for the club bringing past members together and talking over past times and exploits.

-Probably the most celebrated occasion was in 1982 when the Auckland Racing Club named a race after the club and the winner's photo is still displayed in the clubrooms.
+The most celebrated occasion was in 1982 when the Auckland Racing Club named a race after the club.
+The winner's photo is currently displayed in the clubrooms.

-The 75th was also a special night with past members coming from as far a field as Australia and The South Island.

-Representatives

-Over the years the club has had its share of players making representative level.
-The following are/were the rep players from Ellerslie (Apologies if anyone or the teams they have played in are missed):
+Notable players